elam03/elam03.github.io/README.md

 ### Run Locally ###
 Finally to run locally on your machine, you can use `http-server`, `elm reactor`, or anything that serves html!
 There is an `index.html` that contains the embedded compiled main code.

-*Note that `elm reactor` is not currently serving html at the moment, but that should be fixed soon.*
+*Note that `elm reactor` is not currently serving html at the moment in 0.17.0, so make sure you are at elm 0.17.1.*